gpeterson406/Greenwood_Book/_book/07-simpleLinearRegressionInference.md

 ## 0.05244213
 ```

-(ref:fig7-9) Permutation distribution of the slope coefficient in the Bozeman temperature linear regression model with bold vertical lines at $\pm b_1 = 0.56$ based on the observed estimated slope.

 ```r
 B <- 1000
 Tstar <- matrix(NA, nrow = B)

 for (b in (1:B)){
   Tstar[b] <- lm(meanmax ~ shuffle(Year), data = bozemantemps)$coef[2]
 }